 This is not true; orca hunting has not been banned internationally as these regulations have to be put in place by each country on its own Economic Exclusive Zone (EEZ).
-In some countries like Russia, China, Japan or Iceland it is still legal to capture killer whales.
+Iceland, Norway and Japan still allow hunting of these animals and some aboriginal communities in Greenland, Russia, the United States of America and the Caribbean continue to consume their meat as a means of subsistence, as it is not prohibited.